 Chemotherapy.
 Chemotherapy for metastatic seminoma is the same as for metastatic non-seminoma (see above).
 About 90% of metastatic seminomas are good-risk disease and are successfully treated with 3 cycles of BEP.
 Approximately 10% of metastatic seminomas are intermediate-risk disease and are generally treated with 4 cycles of BEP.
 Men are encouraged to consider sperm banking before chemotherapy due to the risk of infertility.

 Surgery after chemotherapy/radiation therapy.
 It is quite common for a mass to be found on imaging tests after chemotherapy or radiation therapy is finished.
 There is less than a 10% chance that this mass contains cancer and almost no chance that it contains teratoma.
 The main treatment options are active surveillance or surgery.
 Such surgery is often very difficult due to a “scar-like” reaction that makes the mass difficult to remove.
 This is unique to seminoma.
 Larger masses are more likely to contain cancer, so some believe surveillance should be used when a mass is smaller than 3 cm and surgery should be used for a mass 3 cm or larger.
-A specific type of positron emission tomography (PET) scan, called an FDG-PET scan may be used.
+A specific type of positron emission tomography (PET) scan, called an FDG-PET scan may be used to learn more about the mass.
 After the FDG-PET scan is done, the surgeon will operate only if the scan results show evidence of cancer in the remaining mass.
-One study showed that PET scans are more accurate than CT scans for determining if a remaining mass contains cancer, but it should be used only when the remaining mass is larger than 3 cm.
+A study showed that PET scans are more accurate than CT scans for determining if a remaining mass contains cancer, but it should be used only when the remaining mass is larger than 3 cm.
 The main benefit of PET scans is avoiding unnecessary surgery to remove masses that are noncancerous.
 If surgery is recommended but the surgeon determines that the mass cannot be removed, then a biopsy is often performed to try to find out whether the mass is cancerous.
 If cancer (seminoma) is found, then additional chemotherapy, referred to as second-line chemotherapy, is given.
 If active surveillance is recommended and the mass grows, second-line chemotherapy is the preferred treatment.
 Surgery can be considered if the mass remains after the chemotherapy.
-If an RPLND is performed, men should consider sperm banking before surgery because of the risk of infertility from the loss of normal ejaculation.
+If an RPLND is performed, men should consider sperm banking before surgery because of the risk of infertility.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.